Yueyulin-RU/Yueyulin-RU.github.io/_pages/cv.md

 Skills
 ======
 * Ability to construct programs with C, MATLAB and Python, also with coding experience under LINUX.
 * Familiar with machine learning principles and applications.
-Machine learning certificate from Coursera. ([Machine Learning]https://coursera.org/share/e83e5079809d39cbd70d60b5b1a334c4).
+Machine learning certificate from Coursera.
+[Machine Learning](https://coursera.org/share/e83e5079809d39cbd70d60b5b1a334c4).
 * Applied optical spectroscopy and imaging.
 * English level: CET6, IELTS 6.0, good oral and written proficiency in English.